Original Article Published on Mitel’s Website

 - What part of your current system do you want to keep?
 Most hosted phone service providers can customise solutions to sit on top of your present infrastructure.
 Why reinvent the wheel, or buy a new one, if you’ve got pieces that still work?

 With this information in hand, you’re ready to consider all the features available with a hosted phone service.
-Which is good, because there are a lot of features.
+This is good because there are a lot of features.
 And like that new car, some you need and some you don’t.

 Example #1: Law firm